nathan-coderlist/t-sql-project/README.md

 *nathan-monte-t-sql*

+You'll need to run the two .sql files to setup the DB.
+First run db-creation.sql, and on completion run data-import.sql.

 Below you will find a set of challenges to complete, that will utilised your T-SQL skills.
 You will need to create a SQL file with your T-SQL for the challenge.
 You'll need to save your code samples to the folder called 'submission'.
 Please name your file in the following format:

 *question-number.sql*